 One of the most famous harp players in Irish music is Máire Ní Chathasaigh, who is known for her innovative playing style and her use of traditional tunes in new and exciting ways.
 She has recorded several acclaimed albums and has toured extensively throughout Ireland and the world.

-In conclusion, Irish music is a rich and diverse tradition that has produced some of the finest musicians and composers in the world.
+Irish music is a rich and diverse tradition that has produced some of the finest musicians and composers in the world.
 From the haunting melodies of the uilleann pipes to the thundering rhythms of the bodhran, the instruments of Irish music are an essential part of the country's cultural heritage.

 Whether you are a seasoned musician or a beginner, there is something for everyone in Irish music.
 So why not explore the rich legacy of Irish musical instruments and discover the magic of this beautiful and inspiring music for yourself?